daliansky/OC-little/docs/00-总述/00-1-ASL语法基础/README-en.md

    }
    ```

-   If we state `TEST` shown above，and call it from two different functions:
+   If we state `TEST` shown above，and call it from two different methods:

    ```swift
    Device (Dev1)